Landscapes of Colombia

 The content of the education sessions will be relevant to GPs, Medical Specialists, Pharmacists, Dentists, Nurses, and other health providers.
 We encourage all attendees to register for the conference sessions.

-The Education Committee for the Tanzania – The Pride of Africa Conference will be selected in early 2026, with final conference topics to be chosen based on feedback from our previous conference attendees and input from the RACGP, ACRRM, ADC, and other relevant stakeholders.
+The Education Committee for the Landscapes of Colombia Conference will be selected in early 2026, with final conference topics to be chosen based on feedback from our previous conference attendees and input from the RACGP, ACRRM, ADC, and other relevant stakeholders.
 Suitable speakers will be approached based on the topics selected.

-Subject to final accreditation, the Tanzania – The Pride of Africa Conference will between 12 and 14 hours of accredited education.
+Subject to final accreditation, the Landscapes of Colombia Conference will between 11 and 12 hours of accredited education.

 ACRRM members can also expect the education program to be accredited and to earn CPD points.
 RACGP and ACRRM accreditation will be applied for under the triennium 2026 to 2028.